 Motor Cortex Stimulation

-How Does it Work?
+How Does Motor Cortex Stimulation Work?

-Motor cortex stimulation is a form of neuromodulation, which is a class of procedures that involve placing electrode in or on the brain and stimulating the brain to change its function.
+Motor cortex stimulation is a form of neuromodulation, which is a class of procedures that involve placing electrodes in or on the brain and stimulating the brain to change its function.
 In the case of motor cortex stimulation, the electrodes are placed on the surface of the brain.
 The electrodes help to control pain signals being sent to the brain.
 While the procedure has been shown to be effective, it has not yet been approved by the FDA.
 As a result, not all insurance companies will pay for this procedure.

 Am I A Good Candidate?

-Motor cortex stimulation is a treatment option for individuals who have not found relief through other treatment options.
-In particular, individuals who suffer from post-stroke pain and atypical varieties of trigeminal neuralgia can benefit from motor cortex stimulation
+Motor cortex stimulation is a treatment option for individuals who have not found relief through other treatment options, such as nerve blocks, oral medications, and injections.

 Motor cortex stimulation is a two stage procedure.